calvarium/homebridge-lifx-plugin/README.md

 - [x] Add lights individually
 - [x] Listen for new states of the light
 - [x] Mark bulb as offline if it could not be reached
+- [x] Enable adding bulbs manually when autoDiscover is active
 - [ ] Separate dim settings for brightness, color and On/Off
 - [ ] Configure lights individually